aostrowski108/floorboard-problem/runtime.md

 $$= (-B_{1})(\frac{1}{r_{1}})^{n+1} + (-B_{2})(\frac{1}{c_{1}})^{n+1} + (-B_{3})(\frac{1}{c_{2}})^{n+1}$$

-But since we started our index at 0 we need to add one to all of our n units so our final justification is:
+$$\text{But since we started our index at 0 we need to add one to all of our n units so our final justification is:}$$

 $$= (-B_{1})(\frac{1}{r_{1}})^{n+2} + (-B_{2})(\frac{1}{c_{1}})^{n+2} + (-B_{3})(\frac{1}{c_{2}})^{n+2}$$